syncfusion-content/wpf-docs/wpf/Pdf-Viewer/Working-with-Annotations/Shape-Annotations.md

 ##### Changing the border style programmatically

 The rectangle annotation can be customized at the time of inclusion.
-The following code shows how to set default border style of the included rectangle annotation by using BorderEffect property.
+The following code shows how to set the default border style of the included rectangle annotation by using the [BorderEffect](https://help.syncfusion.com/cr/wpf/Syncfusion.Windows.PdfViewer.PdfViewerRectangleSettings.html#Syncfusion_Windows_PdfViewer_PdfViewerRectangleSettings_BorderEffect) property.

 {% tabs %}
 {% highlight C# %}